krishnamrajuk23/Node-class/README.md

 ## Task
 1. Add a video or audio file to the project directory.
 2. Use the `fs` module to read the file.
+3. Put and Delete APIs

+## Software to install:
+Node js, Postman

 ## Node.js Process
 ![Node.js Process](image.png)